Victorious Youth: Discovery

-The precise location of the shipwreck, which preserved this object from being melted down like all but a tiny fraction of Greek bronzes, has not been established; it seems most likely that a Roman ship carrying looted objects was on its way to Italy when it foundered.
+The precise location of the shipwreck, which preserved this object from being melted down like all but a tiny fraction of Greek bronzes, has not been established; it seems most likely that a Roman ship carrying looted objects was on its way to Italy when it sank.
 The statue has been roughly broken off its former base, breaking away at the ankles.
-The clay core inside might give further detail to where and when it was made.
+The clay core inside may give further detail to where and when it was made.

 Restoration

-In 1972 Heinz Herzer and Volker Kinnius, Munich gallery owner, wrote a report on the conservation project of Rudolph Stapp.
-Rudolph Stapp was the main conservationist working with the Victorious Youth, who was known for his specialty in ancient bronzes.
-Past efforts to remove encrustation from the Bronze left various scratches in the metal.
+In 1972 Heinz Herzer and Volker Kinnius, the Munich gallery owner, wrote a report on the conservation project of Rudolph Stapp.
+Stapp, known for his specialty in ancient bronzes, was the main conservationist working on the Victorious Youth.
+Past efforts to remove encrustation from the Bronze left scratches in the metal.
 The Victorious Youth took three months to clean.
-First, the statue went into an artificial humidity chamber, exposing bronze disease.
-The disease occurs when chlorides and salts in the bronze react with moisture producing discolored spots.
-If left untreated, the copper part of bronze can easily fall off, leaving a disfigured image.
-Specialists neutralize the active corrosion by submerging it in a heated solution of sodium sesquicarbonate.
-The Victorious Youth is placed in a vacuum with the solution to penetrate interior layers without washing anything out.
-This process repeats itself twice and is finalized with one last artificial humidity test to check if the bronze disease resurfaces.
-A humid environment under 35% is necessary to keep the statue from deteriorating.
+First, the statue went into an artificial humidity chamber, exposing 'bronze disease'.
+This degradation occurs when chlorides and salts in the bronze react with moisture, producing discolored spots.
+If the condition is left untreated, the copper part of the bronze can easily be lost, leaving a disfigured image.
+The conservators neutralized the active corrosion by submerging it in a heated solution of sodium sesquicarbonate.
+The Victorious Youth was then placed in a vacuum with the solution to penetrate interior layers without washing anything out.
+This process was repeated twice and was finalized with one last artificial humidity test to check for bronze disease resurfacing.
+An environment with a relative humidity under 35% is necessary to keep the statue from deteriorating.

 Provenance

-The Bronze was originally owned in 1971, by the Artemis Consortium, an association of several international art dealers, and then stored with a Munich art dealer, Heinz Herzer.
-The Getty Museum is involved in a controversy regarding proper title to some of the artwork in its collection.
+After the bronze was retrieved in 1964 it was brought to land in Italy, where it reportedly passed through several hands on the black market.
+It emerged in 1971 under the ownership of the Artemis Consortium, an association of several international art dealers, and was then stored with a Munich art dealer, Heinz Herzer.

+The Getty Museum is involved in a controversy regarding proper title to a number of the artwork in its collection.
 The Museum's previous curator of antiquities, Marion True, was indicted in Italy in 2005 along with Robert E. Hecht on criminal charges relating to trafficking in stolen antiquities.
-The primary evidence in the case came from the 1995 raid of a Geneva, Switzerland warehouse which had contained a fortune in stolen artifacts.
-Italian art dealer Giacomo Medici was eventually arrested in 1997; his operation was thought to be "one of the largest and most sophisticated antiquities networks in the world, responsible for illegally digging up and spiriting away thousands of top-drawer pieces and passing them on to the most elite end of the international art market".

-In a letter to the J. Paul Getty Trust on December 18, 2006, True stated that she is being made to "carry the burden" for practices that were known, approved, and condoned by the Getty's Board of Directors.
-True is currently under investigation by Greek authorities over the acquisition of a 2,500-year-old funerary wreath.
+The primary evidence in the case came from the 1995 raid of a Geneva, Switzerland warehouse that was found to contain stolen artifacts.
+Italian art dealer Giacomo Medici was eventually arrested in 1997; his operation was reported to be "one of the largest and most sophisticated antiquities networks in the world, responsible for illegally digging up and spiriting away thousands of top-drawer pieces and passing them on to the most elite end of the international art market".
+In a letter to the J. Paul Getty Trust on December 18, 2006, True stated that she was being made to "carry the burden" for practices that were known, approved, and condoned by the Getty's Board of Directors.